 Louis XV, however, adored the sweet pineapple after first tasting them in the 1730s.
 So in 1735, his gardener, Louis Le Normand made a breakthrough at Versailles.
 Instead he grew them in a layer of fermented manure, trapping heat under glass bells.

-What is the meaning of Pineapple (Ananas)?
+What Does Pineapple Mean (Ananas)?

+Said to resemble a pine cone, the word pineapple in French, Ananas, is believed to come from South America.
 The Incas originally called them "Nana", meaning fragrance or parfum.
 Not to be confused with the French slang expression, Nana, meaning a girl.

 What do Pineapples Symbolise?